pysam-developers/pysam/doc/usage.rst

 Using samtools commands within python
 =====================================

-Commands available in :term:`csamtools` are available as simple function calls.
+Commands available in `samtools`_ are available as simple function calls.
 Command line options are provided as arguments.
 For example::